Low Maintenance Flower Gardening

 It goes without saying that plants need water to survive.
 However, in low maintenance flower beds or garden, you need all the efficiency you can get, so even if you forget to take out the watering can, your plants can still be happy.

 Try using a drip irrigation system with a timer, so you don’t have to worry about manually watering your plants.
 You can also use a soaker hose placed below a layer of mulch to keep the soil in your low maintenance garden beds moist.

 Alternatively, you can also use a water wand to extend the reach of your hose and to make the watering process quicker.

 Don’t Forget to Mulch

 Apart from daily watering, one of the most time-consuming (and back-ache inducing) aspects of gardening is removing weeds.
-These pesky things can overpower your garden and compete for resources that your plants need to grow healthy.
+These pesky things can overpower your low maintenance garden and compete for resources your plants need to grow healthy.

-As you can see gardening doesn’t have to be hard if you plan it right in the beginning.
-You can have a gorgeous garden and still not have to give it too much thought.
+As you can see, gardening doesn’t have to be hard if you plan it right in the beginning.
+You can have a gorgeous low maintenance flower bed or garden and still not have to give it too much thought.

 Do you have tips for how to create a low maintenance flower garden?
 I’d love your input, just leave your comments below.

 You can also find gardening products I use in my videos here <---